Follow our chocolate... bean to bar

 grind, temper and mold

-These cleaned nibs are then ground in our stone grinder before the cocoa butter and sugar are added (plus whole milk powder for our milk chocolate).
-Our chocolate is then tempered and hand-molded into luscious glossy bars!
+The cleaned nibs are then ground in our stone grinder before adding the cocoa butter and sugar (plus whole milk powder for our milk chocolate).
+The chocolate is then tempered and hand-molded into luscious glossy bars!